ransome1/sleek/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in sleek, please send as much detail as possible to ransome@mailbox.org.
+If you find a vulnerability in sleek, please open an issue and provide as much detail as possible.